5th Aviation Regiment (Australia): Changes to equipment

 From 1987, the Regiment operated the S-70A-9 Black Hawk and UH-1 Iroquois helicopters which had previously been operated by the Royal Australian Air Force (RAAF) following the decision to transfer these assets to the Australian Army.
 In 1989, No. 9 Squadron RAAF (S-70A) became the regiment's 'A' Squadron and No. 35 Squadron RAAF (UH-1) became 'B' Squadron.
 'B' Squadron was later re-equipped with Black Hawks.
 The regiment was subsequently expanded in 1995 when 'C' Squadron was formed to operate CH-47 Chinook and UH-1 Iroquois helicopters (the later in the aerial fire support role).

+The Iroquois helicopters were transferred to the 1st Aviation Regiment in 1998.

 In August 2014, the regiment transferred the last of its Black Hawk helicopters to the 6th Aviation Regiment based at Holsworthy in Sydney.
-First A Squadron, and then B Squadron re-equipped with the NHIndustries NH90.
+First A Squadron, and then B Squadron, re-equipped with the NHIndustries MRH-90 Taipan.

 Throughout 2020, a solution was sought by 5th Aviation Regiment to address aircrew flying currency.
 An interim helicopter was sought to supplement the Regiment's fleet.
 The AgustaWestland AW139 was selected for this role, the first of which was delivered in May 2021.

-In July 2021, the first two Chinooks of an additional four that were purchased were air-delivered from the United States in a C-5 Galaxy 'as part of a half-billion-dollar boost to its fleet of heavy-lift helicopters'.
+In July 2021, the first two Chinooks of an additional four that were purchased were delivered from the United States in a C-5 Galaxy 'as part of a half-billion-dollar boost to its fleet of heavy-lift helicopters'.

-In December 2021 Prime Minister Scott Morrison announced that the ADF’s entire Taipan helicopter fleet of army and navy helicopters would be replaced with US alternatives in a $7 billion switch.
-The Morrison Government applied to the United States to buy up to 40 Black Hawks for the army and 12 Seahawks for the navy.
-Defence Minister Peter Dutton noted that the fleet of Taipan NH90 helicopters had not performed to contractual standards and were not performing as hoped.
-The helicopters have been riddled with performance issues, including several fleet wide groundings due to technical issues.
-Sikorsky Australia – a subsidiary of Lockheed Martin – stated during preliminary discussions that six Black Hawk helicopters could be available from the company’s 2022 global production line, with the remaining helicopters potentially delivered by 2026.
+In December 2021, the Australian Government announced that the army's entire MRH-90 Taipan fleet would be replaced buy up to 40 Black Hawks.
+Defence Minister Peter Dutton noted that the fleet of Taipan MRH-90 helicopters had not performed to contractual standards and were not performing as hoped.
+The helicopters have been riddled with performance issues, including several fleet-wide groundings due to technical issues.

-The Australian Government ordered 40 Blackhawks in January 2023.
-These helicopters will be based at Oakey, Queensland and Holsworthy, New South Wales, with the 5th Aviation Regiment's two current Taipan-equipped squadrons relocating from Townsville.
+In January 2023, the Australian Government ordered 40 UH-60M Black Hawks.
+These helicopters will be based at Oakey, Queensland and Holsworthy, New South Wales, with the 5th Aviation Regiment's two previously Taipan-equipped squadrons relocating from Townsville.
+The first UH-60Ms were delivered to the army in July 2023.

+In 2024, the Australian Government announced that it would lease 5 Airbus H135T3 helicopters from the United Kingdom Ministry of Defence for five years to maintain "essential training requirements" for army pilots.
+The helicopters are designated Juno HT.1s in the UK.
+In December 2024, the army commenced operating the H135s which replaced 3 AW139s leased from Toll in Quarter 2, 2025.